AskiaADX/adc2-granite-closed/Readme.txt

-Possible variables to be open to the end-users
+Variables to be open to the end-users

 ----------------------------------------------

--	Radio outer circle background gradient
+-	Radio and checkbox outer background gradient

--	Radio inner circle background gradient
+-	Radio and checkbox inner background gradient

 -	Radio tick color